Guía de grosores de hilo y ovillos (estándares internacionales)

 Yarn and skein thickness guide (international standards)

-Choosing the right yarn thickness is key to the final result: texture, weight, and size of your project.
-At Idealium, we follow the international CYC classification (0 to 7) and explain it to you in centimeters , with 10x10 cm swatches and needle and crochet hook ranges.
-Our goal: for you to choose confidently, without hesitation.
+Choosing the right yarn weight is key to the final result: the texture, weight, and size of your project.
+At Idealium, we follow the international CYC classification (0 to 7) and explain it in centimeters , with 10x10 cm samples and needle and crochet hook size ranges.
+Our goal: to help you choose with confidence, without any doubts.

 Index